 “Here, take a souvenir,” the host said, gesturing to a bowl of little clay faces sitting next to the register.
 I grabbed one, a female face with three eyes, and took off, feeling good about myself.

 Only as I was walking back to the Annapurna Guesthouse did I realize: I’d had 2,000 rupees in my jacket pocket the whole time.

 This is a serial feature, with new entries posted every Monday, Wednesday, and Friday.
-It’ll be running through at least 2017, so if you’re interested, please follow the blog or sign up for weekly e-mail digests!
+It’ll be running through at least summer 2017, so if you’re interested, please follow the blog or sign up for weekly e-mail digests!